dberzano/dberzano.github.io/alice/install-aliroot/manual.md

 git clone http://root.cern.ch/git/geant3.git .
 ```

-If you have already created the Geant 3 clone, immediately skip to the
+If you have already created the Geant 3 clone, skip this command and jump to the
 next step.

 Update your Git clone: